tolicodes/articles/wip/modern-tdd.md

 ## Testing basics
 ### Have at least a basic test
 Starting a TDD approach may seem like an arduous task.
-However, even if you write just ` E2E test, you already
+However, even if you write just ` E2E test, you already get a huge return on investment.
+I've seen many situtations where a small update by a developer takes down an entire system.
+And you hear about it from the customer!

+I recommend writing 1 test to start - testing the login to the application and seeing the front page being displayed.
+From there you can slowly and incrementally add on new tests.

 ### Making a plan
 #### Writing your test cases / stories first